What type of content do you primarily create?

 1. Descript

 Descript is an AI-powered audio and video editing tool that simplifies the editing process for creators.
-It has transcription-based editing, which lets you make changes directly in the automatically generated transcript and seamlessly update the audio or video to match—making editing audio and video as easy as editing text.
+It features transcription-based editing, which lets you make changes directly in the automatically generated transcript and seamlessly update the audio or video to match—making editing audio and video as easy as editing text.
+Unlike traditional audio editors, this approach eliminates the need to manipulate complex waveforms.

 Pros